Thursday, April 22, 2010

 THREE MOMENTS IN THE LIFE OF AN AUTIST

-I lack autistic pride, but that I appreciate my prerogative to determine my 'outing,' and value people who sort of mind their own business and don't feel the need to scrutinize others' oddities.
+I was thinking the other day of times when I've felt most vulnerably, unhappily, intensely autistic.
+It's not that I lack autistic pride, but that I appreciate my prerogative to determine my 'outing,' and value people who sort of mind their own business and don't feel the need to scrutinize others' oddities.
 Live and let live is enduring wisdom.
 But I find when I relive experiences that it's not just trying to say something coherent to someone behind a counter, go nonverbal, melt down, and have people look at me weird that constitute truly hurtful experiences.
 That's just life for someone on the spectrum, upsetting, frustrating, regrettable, but in the end, inconsequential, especially if I make the flight, get the refund, whatever.
 But I can identify three experiences when I recognized in harrowing detail what I'm up against as someone on the spectrum.

 Moment 1